 JOY = Jesus first, Yourself last and Others in between

-factors and circumstances of life, but as a result of consistent inner peace and security through the lasting intimate relationship with Christ, enhanced by the answers to our prayers (Jn 15:11, 16:22,24, 17:13).
+the lasting intimate relationship with Christ, enhanced by the answers to our prayers (Jn 15:11, 16:22,24, 17:13).
 Rather than a varying happy emotion, joy is a quality of life that comes from God Himself, and as a fruit of the Spirit should characterize our lives, especially as we consider what we had been saved from, and the blessings that are ours both now and awaiting us in heaven (Ps 51:12; Isa 12:2,3; Rom 14:17; Gal 5:22,23; 1 Pet 1:8,9).
 This spiritual joy replaces any sadness relating to this world, knowing our heart is right with God (Ps 30:11; Isa 61:3).
 A joyful person forgives, walking in freedom in Christ, while someone unwilling to forgive can’t experience real joy.

 Joy should not be affected by circumstances